bonitasoft/bonita-doc/md/customize-living-application-layout.md

 2. Click on **Import** button.
 3. Retrive the **Default layout** to import.

-## Edit the default layout using UI Designer
+## Edit the default layout using the UI Designer

 When you import the **Default layout** into UI Designer, you can see that it generates three artefacts: